 As an adjunct to assess greed, NFT's appear to be as accurate as any indirect measure can possibly be.
-How is that the case?
+How is this the case?

 Without going into a long discourse on the necessity for virtue, if someone doesn't understand what they are doing, how can they assess harm?
 Greed overrides the good.

 Want to know if someone is motivated primarily by greed?
 Ask how they know their NFT's are valuable.
 Doubtless they will cite market price.
 Dig a little deeper and ask what the price is based on?
 There are two logical answers; underlying value based on cash-flow or assets, and supply and demand.
 Since an NFT doesn't have an underlying cash-flow, it is priced according to market demand for what is in practical terms a record on a public blockchain.
 The record is "the asset."